 With over 40 years experience in overnight camping we understand that making the decision to send your child to overnight camp is not an easy one.
 We know that each child develops at their own pace and is ready for this experience at a different time.
 For this reason, we provide 2 shorter options for our younger campers to get acclimated to the camp experience.
 We provide:

-- Two week Experience (2nd -4th graders only) – Nitzanim
+- Two week experience (rising 2nd -4th graders only) – Nitzanim

-- We also offer our traditional 3 1/2 week experience, full session for 2nd – 8th graders.
+- We also offer our traditional full session 3 1/2 week experience for rising 2nd – 8th graders.